 If Senator Warren believes that prices increase because of the greed of price-gouging companies, does she believe that when prices fall, it is the result of corporate benevolence?

-Businesses obviously have an incentive to contain their costs.
+Businesses have an incentive to contain their costs.
 But when they have to pay more for raw materials, transportation, and labor, they have no choice but to pass those rising costs onto customers.

 Supply chain disruptions and other factors can contribute to rising retail prices in specific categories.